shivannis/xandr-docs-public/xandr-docs/articles/monetize/vcpm-payment-type.md

 definition for viewable impressions.
 We currently support two definitions, the IAB standard and the Group M standard.
 The IAB standard definition is used by default.
-If you would like to use a custom definition, contact your Xandr Account Manager.
+If you would like to use a custom definition, contact your Microsoft Advertising Account Manager.

 ## vCPM payment bid calculations

 Buyers submit bids at a vCPM rate, just as they would with CPC or CPA.
 In order for that bid to participate in an RTB auction, the bid must be converted into an eCPM to compete with other CPM bids.
-Xandr calculates the eCPM by multiplying the vCPM bid amount by the estimated view rate for that impression.
+Microsoft Advertising calculates the eCPM by multiplying the vCPM bid amount by the estimated view rate for that impression.

 > [!NOTE]